taiwojosephafolabi/SEB3/Week-15/Databases/ResearchActivity.md

 https://www.tutorialspoint.com/sql/sql-overview.htm

 - What is SQL server?
-SQL Server is a software application designed to manage databases, it stores and retrieves data as requested by otherhosted-applications-1 applications. https://www.yourofficeanywhere.co.uk/info-hub/what-is-sql-server/
+SQL Server is a software application designed to manage databases, it stores and retrieves data as requested by other applications. https://www.yourofficeanywhere.co.uk/info-hub/what-is-sql-server/

 - What is workbench?